2019 Mercedes-Benz GLE spy shots and video

 The redesigned GLE will be the second model to ride on Mercedes’ MHA platform for SUVs sized from the GLC up (excluding the G-Class).
 The platform is closely related to Mercedes’ MRA platform found in most of the automaker’s sedans and coupes and made its debut in the GLC.

-Powertrains should include Mercedes’ next-generation inline-4 and -6 engines plus a twin-turbocharged 4.0-liter V-8 reserved for the Mercedes-AMG GLE63 variant.
-Diesel and plug-in hybrid options should also be on offer, though the former may not make it to the United States due to the fallout from the Volkswagen Group's diesel emissions scandal.
-A 9-speed automatic and all-wheel drive should be standard on most models in the range.
+Powertrains should include Mercedes’ latest inline-4 and -6 engines plus a twin-turbocharged 4.0-liter V-8 reserved for the Mercedes-AMG GLE63 variant.
+Diesel and plug-in hybrid options should also be on offer, though the former isn't likely to make it to the United States due to the fallout from the Volkswagen Group's diesel emissions scandal.
+A nine-speed automatic and all-wheel drive should be standard on most models in the range.

 Should the current SUV craze continue, a new generation of the GLE Coupe should follow shortly after the redesigned GLE.
 Stay tuned for updates as development continues.